depaysement-jikan/nixos-depaysement/README.md

 This NixOS configuration provides a comprehensive and reproducible environment with the following key features:

 *   **Declarative Configuration:** Leverages Nix Flakes for managing both system-wide (NixOS) and user-specific (Home Manager) configurations, ensuring reproducibility across different machines.
-*   **Homelab:** Includes a dedicated module for managing a homelab environment, with support for `k3s` and `FluxCD` for GitOps-driven container orchestration.
+*   **Homelab:** Includes a dedicated module for managing a homelab environment, with support for `k3s`, `FluxCD` for GitOps-driven container orchestration, `ingress-nginx` for advanced traffic management, and `rclone` for syncing Kubernetes manifests to an S3 bucket.
 *   **Desktop Environment:** A modern and efficient desktop experience powered by [Hyprland](https://hyprland.org/), complemented by [Hyprlock](https://github.com/hyprwm/hyprlock) for a secure lock screen, [Wofi](https://hg.sr.ht/~scoopta/wofi) as an application launcher, and [Waybar](https://github.com/Alexays/Waybar) for a customizable status bar.
 Initial application launches on workspace start have been removed for a cleaner startup.
 *   **Robust Terminal Setup:** Features [Nushell](https://www.nushell.sh/) and [Zsh](https://www.zsh.org/) as shell options, [Starship](https://starship.rs/) for cross-shell prompt customization, [Tmux](https://github.com/tmux/tmux) for terminal multiplexing, deep Git integration, [Ghostty](https://github.com/Ghostty/Ghostty) as the terminal emulator, [Neovim](https://neovim.io/) for powerful text editing, and [Yazi](https://github.com/sxycode/yazi) as an efficient terminal file manager.
 *   **Extensive Development Environment:**